squids-io/website/content/en/docs/dbmover/_index.md

 # DBMover for MySQL

+a light and smart database migration tool,no installtion.

 DBMover is a database migration tool for developers and DBA,you can use it to migrate object structure and data between MySQL databases.

 # Key Feature